Nightowl-Developers/generator-nightowl-react/README.md

 ## Using the Component Sub-Generator

 To create components using the Nightowl React Generator, you can use the `yo nightowl-react:component` command.

-It creates atomic components, with page components being the component that is created by default.
+This generator knows to create a JavaScript or TypeScript file by reading the `yo-rc.json` file that the `yo nightowl-react` generator placed at the root of your project.

 This generator has different flags that can modify how it behaves.